As if life wasn’t complic8ed enough, Zander doubled his DNA.

 “Please,” he flashed, “call me Virgil.”

 He was right.
-Ridding myself of Lesbia was something I needed to do if I was ever to stand up and be free.
-I’d have to take action now, otherwise my resolve may weaken and I’ll start looking at the other side of the coin (an expression Lesbia wouldn’t comprehend) and start having doubts about what I would lose with Lesbia gone from my life for good.
+Ridding myself of 8V was necessary if I was ever to stand up in freedom.
+I’d have to take immediate action, before my resolve weakened and I started looking at the other side of the coin (an expression she wouldn’t comprehend).
+I’d start having doubts about what I’d lose if she was gone from my life for good.

 “No!” flashed Virgil.
 “Don’t!

 “Don’t you do it.
 I want to do it myself.
-Let me make the TEL.
-Nobody can tell our voices apart, can they?”
+Let me do it.
+Our voices are identical!”

-Virgil made the TEL that very minute, throwing my normal solicitude to the winds, not caring who he/I woke up or why.
+Virgil made the TEL that very minute, tossing my/our usual sense of decorum out the window, not caring who he/I woke up or why.

-Virgil and I said, “I woke you up, did I?
-There’s something we need to talk about.
+We said, “I woke you up, did I?
+There’s something you and I need to talk about.
 It’s too important to w8.
-You see, I’ve decided there needs to be a really big change.”
+You see, there needs to be a really big change.”